James Kay (golfer): Career at Seaton Carew Golf Club

 On 22 September 1900, Kay exacted a similar outcome on Braid, although at that time Braid hadn't yet recorded any of his five Open Championship victories.
 Vardon was the only member of the Great Triumvirate to actually get the better of Kay on his home course, when he won 6 and 5 on 8 September 1898.
 In August 1898, Kay—in an Open Professional tournament at Earlsferry and Elie links—was second only to Vardon, then Open Champion, beating all other leading professionals including Braid, Taylor, Herd and Kirkaldy.
 But, eventually around the time of his Leeds Cup win, Kay exacted his revenge on Vardon in an exhibition match at Whitby, defeating Vardon by two holes in a 36-hole exhibition match.
 Not that these money matches were played in anything but the spirit of friendly rivalry as can be detected by Vardon's comment in his 1905 book "The Complete Golfer" where he tells how advice from his friend James Kay of Seaton Carew helped him win the 1896 Open Championship.

 Given such a remarkable playing record it's not surprising that Kay was held in great esteem by the club's members, and on 20 July 1911 the Committee agreed to mark the great man's service of 25 years.
 A total of £23.8s.6d was raised by subscription and a tea and coffee service was presented to him at the club's annual general meeting.
 Some 14 years later the committee had more serious matters to contemplate, namely James Kay's retirement, but the matter was deferred for a further 12 months.
 On 9 December 1926, after long and serious discussion, it was finally resolved that a change in the professional was necessary.
 Inquiries were made as to Kay's financial status and it was decided to award him a pension and elect him as an Honorary Member of the club.
 A gift of £200 was also presented, following another subscription, and Kay's employment came to an end after 41 years.

 Golf course designer

 James Kay was himself a notable course designer; the Seaton Carew records show that he was charged with creating four additional holes which were opened on 4 August 1891.
-The club records of golf clubs such as Bishop Aukland Golf Club, Middlesbrough Golf Club and Beamish Park Golf Club record Kay's involvement in their design and subsequent works.
+The club records of golf clubs such as Bishop Auckland Golf Club, Middlesbrough Golf Club and Beamish Park Golf Club record Kay's involvement in their design and subsequent works.
 There are likely to be a number of other clubs which benefited from Kay's advice.